 - Be CHAP Accredited or Joint Commission Accredited to work with all hospitals.
 Many hospitals (possibly all in the near future) require Home Health Care Agencies to be Medicare Certified.

-- Be ahead of the curve when it come to changes in FUTURE state Home Health Care regulations.
+- Be ahead of the curve when it comes to changes in FUTURE state Home Health Care regulations.

 Medicare Certification is required for all new home health care agencies.

-Possible changes in Home Health regulations may require all existing Home Care Agencies to be CHAP Accredited or Joint Commission Accredited in the future as well.
+Possible changes in Home Health regulations may require all existing Home Care Agencies to be accredited through Community Health Accreditation Program (CHAP), Accreditation Commission for Health Care (ACHC), or The Joint Commission (JCAHO).

 COMPANIES FOR HOME HEALTH ACCREDITATION’S: